1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 1995 Nickel Value

-Determining your 1995 nickel’s value requires just three simple steps: examine the mintmark location (P, D, or S below the date), assess the coin’s condition by checking Jefferson’s hair details and Monticello’s steps for wear, and compare your findings to current market values.
+Determining your 1995 nickel’s value requires just three simple steps: examine the mintmark location (P, D, or S to the right of Jefferson’s ponytail), assess the coin’s condition by checking Jefferson’s hair details and Monticello’s steps for wear, and compare your findings to current market values.

 Professional grading follows the Sheldon 1-70 scale, where factors like strike quality, surface preservation, luster, and eye appeal determine the grade.
-For Jefferson nickels, the key distinction lies between circulated pieces showing wear on high points versus Mint State examples retaining original luster.
+For Jefferson nickels, the key distinction lies between circulated pieces showing wear on high points versus Mint State (MS) examples — coins that have never circulated and retain full original luster.

 Download the CoinValueChecker App for instant access to grading guides, real-time pricing data, and professional authentication tools that simplify the valuation process with step-by-step visual comparisons.